mvestil/wallet/README.md

 # wallet

-Demo wallet app using Laravel 5.5 and Vue with basic functionalities such as creating/deleting/searching wallet for Admin, credit/debit for User
+Demo wallet app using Laravel 5.5, Vue and MySQL with basic functionalities such as creating/deleting/searching wallet for Admin, credit/debit for User

 # Exceptions / Error Messages